BY LORI DAHLHOFF

 To share the gospel with others, we first have to notice where it is written within our own hearts and minds.
 Read Pope Francis’ full address for more inspiration here.

 Lori Dahlhoff, EdD, has been a catechist and catechetical leader for more than 20 years.
-She is the executive director of the National Catholic Educational Association Religious Education Department.

 This article was originally published in RTJ/Creative Catechist, September, 2014.